 bgtile: This is the name we will use to refer to our resource inside the code.
 It doesn’t have to match the file name, but I’d recommend it since things could get confusing otherwise.

 tiles/bgtile.png: This is the location of the resource we want to import (relative to the project folder).

 0: This tells the resource compiler what compression to use.
 Since our game will hardly tax the Mega Drive hardware we’ll set it to 0 for now, which means no compression.

-#include <resources.h> to the very top of your file!
+#include <resources.h> at the very top, after

 Putting The Tile On Screen